OptimalBits/bull/REFERENCE.md

 Adding a job with the `repeat` option set will actually do two things immediately: create a Repeatable Job configuration, and schedule a regular delayed job for the job's first run.
 This first run will be scheduled "on the hour", that is if you create a job that repeats every 15 minutes at 4:07, the job will first run at 4:15, then 4:30, and so on.
+If `startDate` is set, the job will not run before `startDate`, but will still run "on the hour".
+In the previous example, if `startDate` was set for some day at
+6:05, the same day, the first job would run on that day at 6:15.

 The cron expression uses the [cron-parser](https://github.com/harrisiirak/cron-parser) library, see their docs for more details.